peklaiho/madlisp/README.md

 ### Let

-You can create a new environment using `let` for "local variables":
+You can create a new environment using `let`.
+It is useful for "local variables":

 ```text
 > (let (a 1 b 2) (+ a b))
 3
 ```

 The first argument to let is a list of bindings defined in the new environment.
 In this example the value of `a` is set to 1, and the value of `b` to 2.
-Then the body expression, `(+ a b)` in the example, is evaluated in this new environment.
+Then the body expression, `(+ a b)` in the example, is evaluated in the new environment.

 The body of `let` can contain multiple expressions and the value of the whole expression is the value of the last expression: